-Students will be cancelled from enrollment if they do not pay tuition and fees, enroll in an authorized payment plan or finalize financial aid arrangements.
-Students will be notified by email and in writing of their change in enrollment status by the Registrar's Office.
 Students cannot attend a course unless they are officially registered.
 Students may be reinstated, but are not guaranteed enrollment into the course from which they were cancelled.
 If financial arrangements and course reinstatement are not officially completed, students will not receive a final grade for any course(s), regardless of whether they have been attending.
-The NICC refund policy will be in effect, and tuition and fee charges may be assessed to the student's account even though they have been cancelled.